2025 Salary Inflation Calculator Table with Examples

 Historical Inflation Rates, Compared

 To make its inflation calculations, the BLS uses the Consumer Price Index, which measures the overall change in consumer prices based on a representative basket of goods and services over time.
-The BLS began collecting spending data in 1917, and with a few tweaks over the years to update its process, continues to do so today.
+The BLS began collecting spending data as early as 1888, and with a few tweaks over the years to update its process, continues to do so today.

 The table below shows the annual rate of inflation from 1920 to present.
 The first column notes the year the data was collected; the second column represents the Consumer Price Index for All Urban Consumers (CPI-U) for that year; and the third column shows the annual percent change/annual rate of inflation.